Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteer work or through internships

-- Remark any achievements or responsibilities you took on in these positions.
+- You should highlight any achievements or responsibilities you took on in these positions.

 References: